hbstack/site/content/docs/modules/docs/breadcrumb/index.md

 images:
 ---

-This module display the breadcrumb.
+This module display the breadcrumb for docs layout.

 <!--more-->